-Creation Method: Domains of Refugia: To consider how refugial conditions from a range of stressors can inform conservation planning and management, we integrated metrics of refugial capacity across different domains, which we define as social, ecological, or physical drivers, processes, or cycles that influence landscape structure, function, or composition.
-To persist in the Southern California landscape, species and ecosystems may need refugia from shifting climatic conditions, including extremely hot summers and prolonged droughts, but non-climate stressors can also affect conservation outcomes.
+To consider how refugial conditions from a range of stressors can inform conservation planning and management, the authors integrated metrics of refugial capacity across different domains, which are defined as social, ecological, or physical drivers, processes, or cycles that influence landscape structure, function, or composition.
+To persist in the California landscape, species and ecosystems may need refugia from shifting climatic conditions, including extremely hot summers and prolonged droughts, but non-climate stressors can also affect conservation outcomes.
 In this landscape, changes in fire frequency can be a significant stressor affecting plant community structure and persistence.
 Anthropogenic features that modify hydrologic flows alter the ability of watersheds to sustain functional habitats.
 And finally, protected areas are often designed to mitigate the impacts of anthropogenic activities; however, recreational activities may alter the refugial capacity of the protected land, affecting the ability of the landscape to sustain species and their habitats.
 We combined these individual metrics to assess landscape level refugial capacity.